dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-Pulsar can be stacked to 560+ before pulling a boss by spending Astral Power on trash. **This only represents a minor gain of ~1%.**
+{{< spell 393961 "Pulsar" >}} can be pre-stacked before pulling a boss by spending Astral Power on trash as the buff does not reset when an encounter starts. **This only represents a minor gain of ~1%.**

+There are two optimal values for pre-stacking pulsar.
+If there's no specific requirement to use your Incarn during a certain phase of the fight, you should pre-stack it to 560.
+Begin the encounter with the standard opener; however, instead of using Incarn, proc your pulsar and use your trinket and potion.
+Use Incarn immediately after this pulsar falls off to benefit from Nature's Grace.

+On the other hand, if your cooldown timings necessitate using Incarn at the start of the fight, it's more beneficial to pre-stack pulsar to 400.
+By doing so, you'd follow the regular rotation, use Incarn on pull, and the pulsar would then proc in time to reapply buffs like Solstice/BoAT.

-If a kill timer allows, you can proc Pulsar on pull (using normal opener) and cast Incarnation with the haste buff from Nature's Grace after it expires.
-This will only be relevant during farm periods when you can one-shot a boss.
+This will mostly be relevant during farm periods when you can one-shot a boss.

 <div id="talents">